-Tip: Test your dog’s urine with pH strips before adding ACV to their food or water.
+Tip: Test your dog’s urine with pH strips before adding ACV to her food or water.
 Dogs should have a pH between 6.2 and 6.5.

 Apple Cider Vinegar Recipe

-Your dog’s skin and coat should be slightly acidic for fleas to find him inhospitable.
+Your dog’s skin and coat should be slightly acidic for fleas to find her inhospitable.
 You can easily achieve this by spraying your dog each week with the following solution.